Family of U.S. man killed in London attack "focusing on the positive" - News 12 Now

-LONDON — The family of the Utah man killed in last week’s terror attack in the heart of London say his overwhelming positivity would have prevented him wishing anyone ill, even the man who took his life.
+LONDON — The family of the Utah man killed in last week’s terror attack in the heart of London say they are focusing on the positive, as they believe he would have done himself.

 Kurt Cochran’s wife Melissa was not at a news conference in London on Monday morning — she’s still in the hospital recovering — but 11 of her family members were, many of them having flown all the way from Utah to be by her side.